Robert J. Rubel: Career

-From 1986 to 1988, Rubel was an administrator for the American Association of Woodturners.
+From 1986 to 1988, Rubel was the Administrator for the American Association of Woodturners.

-In 2001, Rubel began study in the field of alternative sexuality.
-He wrote a series of twelve books on BDSM, sexuality, and "authority transfer" dynamics.
-In 2007, Rubel joined the North American and international lecture circuit, speaking on his chosen topic.
-From 2007 to 2008, Rubel edited the "Power Exchange Books Resource Series" and its associated "Power Exchange Magazine".
+In 2001, Rubel began researching in the field of alternative sexuality.
+He wrote a series of books on alternative sexuality, and "authority transfer" dynamics.
+In 2007, Rubel joined the North American and international lecture circuit, speaking on a variety of topics related to the field of alternative sexuality.
+From 2007 to 2008, Rubel edited the Power Exchange Books Resource Series and its associated Power Exchange Magazine.
 In 2009, his book, Squirms, Screams, and Squirts: Handbook for going from great sex to extraordinary sex was picked by Playboy Online as their number one gift book recommendation for Valentine's Day. in 2009, Penthouse Forum mentioned the same book for their 2009 Valentine's issue.

 Awards

-Rubel was the recipient of the 2008 Pantheon of Leather's Community Choice Award (man).
+Rubel was the recipient of the 2008 Pantheon of Leather XVIII -- Community Choice - Man.

 Rubel was a judge for leather contests and is considered an expert on allexperts.com.